ivangfr/springboot-vault-examples/README.md

 docker-compose ps
 ```

-- Unseal `Vault` by running the script below
+- Unseal `Vault` and enable `AppRole` by running the script below
 ```
-./unseal-vault.sh
+./unseal-vault-enable-approle.sh
 ```

 - Copy the environment variables shown at the end of the script execution and export them into every terminal you